KDE/documentation-develop-kde-org/README.md

 Commonly used highlighting options are `cpp`, `qml`, `cmake`.

+If you need to display a certain amount of lines starting from the beginning of the file, you can omit `start`.

 This shortcode is used once to display the file, so no closing tag is used.

 ### alert